Registration for the 2019 Conservation Youth Corps Program is now CLOSED. Thank you to all that registered!

 - Bird house construction

-And it won’t be all work.
-There will be some time for fun and exploring too, maybe a soccer game at lunch, or a trip at the end of the day to areas of interest around the watershed like the Cheltenham Badlands.
+There will be some time for fun and exploring too, maybe sports at lunch, or a trip at the end of the day to areas of interest like the Cheltenham Badlands.

-To be eligible to volunteer with the CYC program, applicants must be living or going to school in the watershed (please check the watershed map), at least 14 years of age, have completed grade 9, and are planning to return to high school in the fall.
-We only have 252 spots and we usually get over 500 applications, so apply early!
+Applicants must be living or going to school in the watershed, at least 14 years of age, have completed at least one year of high school, and are planning to return to high school in the fall.
+We have 324 spots and typically receive over 600 applicants.
 Student volunteers are selected through a lottery type system based on when they are available and where they choose to be picked-up.
-The more weeks you are available and the more pick-up/drop-off locations you select, the easier it will be for us to find you a volunteer placement!
+The more weeks you are available and the more pick-up/drop-off locations you select, the easier it will be for us to find you a volunteer placement.